cleodora-forecasting/cleodora/website/content/docs/roadmap/_index.md

     * When editing a question and adding new answers then those new answers get 0 probability initially.
 This can lead to drastic changes in Brier score (if 'other' was rather large before), but that is fine.
+* Notification when a forecast needs to be resolved. e.g. e-mail or push message in the browser, toast message in the corner etc.